Forth-Standard/forth200x/special-memory-access.md

 ### Larger address units

-On some systems (in particular on word-addressed hardware) the address unit is larger than one byte.
+On some systems (in particular on word-addressed hardware) the address unit is larger than one byte (8 bits).
 How can these words work there?
-The only way I can see is to work with a special memory layout where each address unit contains only one byte, and the upper bits are ignored on fetching, and are set to 0 on storing.
+The only way I can see is to work with a special memory layout where only the least significant 8 bits of each address unit are used, and the other bits are ignored on fetching, and are set to 0 on storing.
 The reference implementation of the proposed words can be used in such a setting.

-This memory layout would be used between I/O words that produce or consume this layout, and the words using the special memory access words to fetch from or store to this layout.
+This memory layout would be used between I/O words that produce or consume this layout, and the words that use the special memory access words to fetch from or store to this layout.
 For the file words, this layout could come into play through a file access mode modifier (similar to `bin`).